AntonioRedondo/AntoniosCatsHome/README.md

 ```
 - **`Readme` file:** a readme file with explanations and instructions must be always present in the root folder.
 A lack of this file makes harder for interviewers to understand a candidate test.
 - **Technical tricks and traps:** on the tests the code will provide tips about the candidate seniority level:
+  - Many CSS and/or JavaScript imports in the final distributable `index.htm` file: increases number of HTTP calls and page weight affecting execution performance and loading time.
+  - Lack of use of semantic HTML elements: in addition to `<div>`s and `<span>`s, elements like `<header>`, `<footer>`, `<section>`, or `<article>` should be used.
+  - Many temporarary/unneeded files created with a boilerplate project: the use of a generator or a reference project is a good starting base as long as the rest of not used files are removed and the files used are cleaned out from unused code.
   - Conversion of SVG images to png: common mistake.
 There is no need to convert SVG to png.
 Even old versions of Internet Explorer support SVG.
 Doing so the vectorial nature of SVG is lost.
-  - Many CSS and/or JavaScript imports: increases number of HTTP calls and page weight affecting execution performance and loading time.
-  - Lack of use of semantic HTML elements: in addition to `<div>`s and `<span>`s, elements like `<header>`, `<footer>`, `<section>`, or `<article>` should be used.
-  - Many temporarary/unneeded files created with a boilerplate project: the use of a generator or a reference project is a good starting base as long as the rest of not used files are removed and the files used are cleaned out from unused code.

 ### Extra information